-Kentucky-based Kurt David hosts the ever-popular Takin’ Ya Back and Songwriter’s Search programmes on XeRW.
+Kentucky-based Kurt David hosts the ever-popular Takin’ Ya Back programme on XeRW.

-We broadcast both his 60′s and 70′s editions of the programmes and they have been well received by our listeners.
+We broadcast his 60’s edition of the programme and it has been well received by our listeners.
 Kurt always manages to reveal interesting stories about the records he plays and finds the hidden gems which rarely get played on radio.

 This is what Kurt says about how he got to love radio and music: